mbrezu/Shovel/WebGuessNumber.md

 First, a local, non-interruptible version of the number guessing game.

 The computer picks a number between 1 and 100 and asks the user to guess what number it picked.
-For each user guess, it replies with 'too small', 'too large' or 'you guessed it'.
+For each user guess, the program replies with 'too small', 'too large' or 'you guessed it'.
 When the user guesses the number, they are congratulated and offered another game.

 Load Shovel: `(ql:quickload :shovel)`.